 I'm Seán Hogan, and welcome to my blog!

 An aspiring Irish artist, I am currently studying Model Making in IADT.
-With future hopes of breaking into the comic book and gaming industry, I have a great interest in art and all things nerdy.
+With future hopes of breaking into the comic book and gaming industries, I have a great interest in art and all things nerdy.

 Hi everyone!
 Today is an exciting day as Microsoft’s Game Dev Day and Games Ireland Gathering 2013 are happening at the Aviva stadium.
 Of course, I’ll be attending and relaying all the news, interviews and highlights I can humanly do.